 What is anemia?

-Anemia is a condition that affects your red blood cells.
-Your red blood cells carry oxygen from your lungs to the rest of your body.
-Hemoglobin is the protein in red blood cells that allows them to carry oxygen.
-Your body needs iron in order to make hemoglobin.
-People who have anemia don’t have enough hemoglobin.
-The most common cause of anemia is when your body doesn’t make enough hemoglobin because it doesn’t have enough iron.
-This is called iron deficiency anemia.
+Anemia is one of the most common blood disorder in Canada.
+It affects your red blood cells and hemoglobin.
+This is the protein in red blood cells that carries oxygen from your lungs to the rest of your body.
+You need iron in order to make hemoglobin.
+Most people who have anemia have a shortage of iron.
+This condition is called iron deficiency anemia.

 CAUSES & RISK FACTORS